10U Winner: Brianna Stewart

-Raleigh Tennis Association is hosting a NJTL Essay Contest.
+Raleigh Tennis Association is hosting Essay Contest.
 The contest is open to all 10U, 14U and 18U players living in the Raleigh area.
 All entries submitted for the local contest will be forwarded to the USTA Foundation for national judging.
 National essay winners will be guests at the 2017 Kids’ Day at the US Open on Aug.
 26.

 The National Junior Tennis and Learning (NJTL) network is a nationwide network of community tennis organizations seeking to develop the character of young people through tennis and education.
 NJTLs are unique because they offer a variety of on-court programming and also educational and life skill components designed to enhance a child’s overall development.